 The Trial Judge gave mixed reasons in dismissing the motion, holding s.
 46(1)(b) of the MLA was engaged as the defendant had an agent in Canada and concluding that the contract was a “contract for the carriage of goods by water” within the meaning of s.
 46, but further holding that it was premature to make such a finding as the applicability of s.
 46 was left best to trial and that it was not necessary to decide the nature of the contract.
 The Trial Judge then turned to s.
 50 of the Federal Courts Act to consider an alternate ground for the stay, concluding the plaintiff had shown a “strong cause” for the Court to exercise its discretion to deny the stay.
 The defendant appealed.

 Decision: Appeal allowed.

 Held: S. 46 MLA determines what test the Court will apply on a stay motion.
 If s.
 46 applies then the forum non conveniens test applies, and if not the strong cause test applies.
 These are two distinct tests with different evidential burdens.
 It is an error of law to decline to determine the application of s.
 46 and refuse a grant of stay, as one of the purposes of s.
 46 is to bring certainty to questions of jurisdiction.
-The Federal Court recognized the defendant had the burden to show strong cause why the forum selection clause should not be enforced, but instead analyzed the evidence from the forum non conveniens test (despite the appellant abandoning this argument in the Federal Court).
+The Federal Court recognized the plaintiff had the burden to show strong cause why the forum selection clause should not be enforced, but instead analyzed the evidence from the forum non conveniens test.
 The matter was remitted back down to the Federal Court to determine if s.
 46(1) MLA applies to the claim.